 This ability to quickly develop new vaccines placed Moderna at the forefront of efforts to fight COVID-19.

-To keep employees working on the new vaccine while only few could be physically present in company offices, Moderna relied on VMware Workspace ONE digital workspaces.
-The workspaces provide simple, frictionless access to essential apps while protecting sensitive data.
+To keep employees working on the new vaccine while only few could be physically present in company offices, Moderna relied on VMware Workspace ONE digital workspaces, which is offered as both an on-premises solution and a SaaS-delivered VMware Cross-Cloud service.
+Workspace ONE provides simple, frictionless access to essential apps while protecting sensitive data.

 A software-based approach to solving problems gives organizations the agility to swiftly refocus priorities when necessary—and that’s exactly what Moderna needed to do.